Clann na Poblachta: Electoral success

 In October 1947, Clann na Poblachta won two by-elections (in Dublin County and Tipperary).
 The Taoiseach, de Valera, saw the threat posed by the new party, and in February 1948 he called a snap general election to try to catch Clann na Poblachta off guard.
 At the time Clann had hopes of replacing Fianna Fáil both as the majority republican party and as the leading party of the state.
-De Valera's tactic was successful in that Clann na Poblachta won only ten seats—far fewer than was expected.
-However, the election did produce enough seats among the opposition groups for them to be able to form a non-Fianna Fáil government, the first time in sixteen years.
+De Valera's gambit was only partially successful.
+In the 1948 election Clann na Poblachta won 173,166 votes and ten seats in the Dáil Éireann — far fewer than was expected but formed a coalition government with the Fine Gael party.
+In September 1948 the newly formed coalition government released the bodies of Irish Republicans who had been executed in the early 1940s and buried within prisons: Richard Goss, Patrick McGrath, George Plant, Charlie Kerins and Maurice O'Neill.
+However, the election did produce enough seats among the opposition groups to cost Fianna Fáil its majority.
+The opposition parties soon realized that if they banded together, they would be able to form a government with the support of seven independents and consign de Valera to opposition for the first time in 16 years.
 That First Inter-Party Government was made up of Fine Gael, the Labour Party, National Labour, Clann na Talmhan, Clann na Poblachta, and some independents.

-Clann had stood on the platform of "get them out"; hence, a coalition with Fianna Fáil was clearly not an option.
-But the republicans in Clann were unwilling to serve under Fine Gael and in particular under its leader Richard Mulcahy, who had been a Free State general during the Civil War.
+Clann had stood on a platform of "get them out"; hence, a coalition with Fianna Fáil was clearly not an option.
+However, the republicans in Clann were reluctant to serve in a government led by Fine Gael.
+They were particularly opposed to a government headed by Fine Gael leader Richard Mulcahy, who had been a Free State general during the Civil War.
 At the suggestion of William Norton, the Labour leader, it was agreed that no party leader would be Taoiseach.
 John A. Costello, who had served as Attorney-General to Cumann na nGaedheal governments in the 1920s and 1930s, became Fine Gael's choice for Taoiseach.
-Norton became Tánaiste, while Seán MacBride was appointed as Minister for External Affairs.
+Norton became Tánaiste, while MacBride was appointed as Minister for External Affairs.
 Clann was an uneasy coalition of socialists and republicans; to placate the left wing, MacBride named Noël Browne for appointment as Minister for Health.
 However, many of the party's republicans remained unreconciled to serving with Fine Gael, and the very act of joining the government weakened the party.

 On taking office MacBride burnished the party's republican anti-partitionist credentials by having Costello nominate the northern Protestant Denis Ireland to Seanad Éireann.
 Ireland was the first member of the Oireachtas to be resident in Northern Ireland.